SamuelEarl/quigleydb/ideas/QUERY_LANGUAGE.md

 I want there to be only one way to do something (similar to Python's manifesto).
 For example:

-* To filter READ operations, I want to use a WHERE property.
-I do *NOT* also want to allow a filter to be applied inside the READ operation.
-That can get confusing.
+* To filter READ operations, I want to use an explicit WHERE property.
 * GQL allows for multiple ways to create data (CREATE, MERGE, others?).
 That is very confusing.
 You should only be able to create data with the CREATE clause and nothing else.

 There should be only one way to perform an operation.